ctf0/laravel-goto-config/README.md

+> Laravel now have this [vscode-laravel](https://marketplace.visualstudio.com/items?itemName=laravel.vscode-laravel)

 # Laravel Goto Config

-- package by default search in `root/config` only, blame laravel for not having vendors for config as `lang & view`
+- package by default search in `./config` only, blame laravel for not having vendors for config as `lang & view`

 ## Features